tnat1031/pandoc_resume/markdown/resume.md

     * Advance CMap software development projects by acting as computational liaison for software engineers.

-    * Develop and maintain a library of CMap R code.
+    * Develop and maintain a library of [CMap R code](http://bioconductor.org/packages/3.11/bioc/html/cmapR.html).

-    * Accelerate L1000 assay development by assisting the data generation team with ad-hoc analyses.

     * Improved efficiency and reliability of the L1000 data processing pipeline by writing utilities in Python and leveraging automated scheduling utilities such as cron and Jenkins.

     * Improved L1000 data tracking and organization by implementing a LIMS database and web-based user interface to assist with managing the data production queue, tracking data generation batches, and easily viewing QC reports.

-    * Host office hours and lead technical support and outreach efforts within the CMap user community.

 <!-- split out RA position at Broad? -->